jtmoon79/PythonEmbed4Win/README.md

-A [single PowerShell script](PythonEmbed4Win.ps1) to easily and quickly create a standalone Python local environment from a Windows `embed.zip` distributed file.
+A [single PowerShell script](PythonEmbed4Win.ps1) to easily and quickly create a standalone Python local environment for Windows by downloading the requested `embed.zip` distributed file.
 No prior Python installation is required.

 To run: